 Can You Start Your Shopify Store Without a Tax ID?

-The requirements for creating a Shopify store depend on how you want to run your business.
-If you plan to register or have already registered a business, you will need to provide a tax ID.
-However, you do not need a Tax ID to set up a Shopify store.
 To create an account, you will need to provide your personal information (name, address, email, etc.), as well as have a valid credit or debit card.
 Once your store is set up, you can choose to add your Tax ID if you wish to do so.
-This is not required, but may be beneficial depending on your business’s needs.
+This is not required but may be beneficial depending on your business’s needs.

-Start a free trial
+Start a Free Trial

-The next step you need to do before you create a Shopify store is to start Shopify free trial.
+The next step you need to do before you create a Shopify store is to start a Shopify free trial.
 You should start it because you need to test whether Shopify is the right eCommerce platform for you and it’s free so you have nothing to lose.

 After you sign up for your free trial, you can begin working on building your store immediately.
 You don’t need to enter any credit card information upfront, but Shopify will ask a few questions.
 The most important detail it needs from you is what you would like your store name to be because it will form part of your default Shopify URL.